JLGolding/TicTacToe-Challenge/README.md

   In order to run the game with Visual Studio 2019 Version 16.3 or later is required (see https://docs.microsoft.com/en-us/dotnet/core/windows-prerequisites?f1url=https%3A%2F%2Fmsdn.microsoft.com%2Fquery%2Fdev15.query%3FappId%3DDev15IDEF1%26l%3DEN-US%26k%3Dk(NETSDK1045)%26rd%3Dtrue&tabs=netcore30 for further details).
   Visual Studio can be updated through the help tab.

-Without Visual Studio it is possible to run the program through the Console refer: https://docs.microsoft.com/en-us/dotnet/core/tutorials/using-with-xplat-cli for further details.
+Without Visual Studio it is possible to run the program through the Console refer: https://docs.microsoft.com/en-us/dotnet/core/tutorials/using-with-xplat-cli  or https://docs.microsoft.com/en-us/dotnet/core/tutorials/with-visual-studio for further details.

 To view the source code:
   Open Program.cs in preferred text editor or Visual Studio.